MAIN

 Українська

-EU country lifts embargo on Ukrainian grain: what they will buy and on what terms
+The EU has canceled the embargo on Ukrainian grain: what will be bought and under what conditions

 Kseniya KapustynskaNews

-Bulgaria is the first EU country to make grain concessions
+Bulgaria was the first EU country to make grain concessions

-Bulgaria is the first EU country to make grain concessions
+Bulgaria was the first EU country to make grain concessions

 Bulgaria has lifted its ban on imports of agricultural products from Ukraine.
 Licensed deliveries of sunflower, rapeseed, corn, and wheat, which had been banned until the end of November due to protests by local farmers, are now allowed.
 Actual exports of Ukrainian food to Bulgaria, however, have not yet begun.

 Now, according to Vatev, Ukraine and Bulgaria "will strictly monitor that there are no market distortions and that the interests of Bulgarian producers, processors and consumers are not undermined."
 As a reminder, the licensing system stipulates that Ukraine will regulate the export of agricultural products to "problematic" EU countries.
-To this end, the Ukrainian authorities will agree with the European Commission on the lists and volumes of products first and only then issue export permits to domestic agricultural producers.
+To do this, the Ukrainian authorities will first agree with the European Commission on the lists and volumes of products and only then issue export permits to domestic agricultural producers.

 After the restrictions were lifted, Poland, Hungary, and Slovakia introduced unilateral bans.
 Poland expanded its list of banned products to include rapeseed cake and meal, as well as corn bran, wheat flour, and derivatives.
 Hungary expanded the list to 24 items.
 Ukraine is negotiating the export licensing mechanism with all countries.